grpc/grpc-go/README.md

 Development snapshots are available in [Sonatypes's snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/).

+For protobuf-based codegen, you can put your proto files in the `src/main/proto` and `src/test/proto` directories along with an appropriate plugin.

 For protobuf-based codegen integrated with the Maven build system, you can use [maven-protoc-plugin][]:
 ```xml